joeloskarr/notionrenderer/README.md

 - Mentions and embeds generally work, except for some that require API access to unfurl (e.g., Reddit).
 - Tables: Does not support row / column wide text colors or backgrounds as the API does not expose.
 Does support cell-level text formatting though.
 - Buttons: not supported by api.
+- Cover image: Position of the image is not supported by AI.
+For best experience ensure it looks good without any adjustments.

 ## Learn More